TheInfamousToTo/plex-suggester/README.md

 - If posters are not visible, ensure the backend can reach your Plex server.
 - Check logs for errors if the app fails to connect or display items.
 - **For like/dislike/watch functionality:** If these features return 401 errors, ensure that:
-  - The external backend service (`https://plex-like.satrawi.cc` in the example) is running and accessible
   - Your Plex token is valid and can authenticate with the external backend
   - The JWT tokens are being obtained correctly (check browser console for authentication messages)